 Wage and hour laws ensure that non-exempt employees receive a minimum wage, extra compensation for working overtime, and (in California) meal breaks and rest periods.
 Certain categories of salaried employees and commissioned salespersons are exempt from those protections, as are independent contractors.

 An employment attorney in San Francisco generally helps clients with employment-related legal issues.
-Employment lawyers in some law firms focus primarily or exclusively on representing businesses.
+Employment attorneys in some law firms focus primarily or exclusively on representing businesses.

 The employment lawyers at San Francisco’s Minnis & Smallets represent employees.
 Protecting the rights of employees, and helping our clients navigate difficult employment issues, is our first priority.